jamie-chiu/old-blog/_posts/2022-01-12-half-empty-full-glass.md

-# The Half-Empty/Full Glass in Mental Health: A Reference-Dependent Computational Model of Evaluation in Psychopathology  (Rigoli, Martinelli & Pezzulo, 2021)
+# The Half-Empty/Full Glass in Mental Health: A Reference-Dependent Computational Model of Evaluation in Psychopathology  (Rigoli, Martinelli &amp; Pezzulo, 2021)

 **Title:** The Half-Empty/Full Glass in Mental Health: A Reference-Dependent Computational Model of Evaluation in Psychopathology
 **Authors:** Francesco Rigoli, Cristina Martinelli, Giovanni Pezzulo